LaMitaOne/c-qt-cockpit-sample/README.md

 Status: 🟢 Learning Project discontinued but maybe someone can use it somehow

-This project was developed during the 4th week of a C++ and Qt training course.
+This project was developed during the 4th week of a C++ and Qt training course 2022.
 It simulates basic vehicle physics, gear shifting logic, and dashboard interactions using QML.

 Features: